Benni-Math/personal_projects/go/bittorrent-go/README.md

 Based on the [blog post](https://blog.jse.li/posts/torrent/) by Jesse Li.

+To build, use `go build -o torrent-client main.go` and to run, get a .torrent file and use `./torrent-client <your-torrentfile-name>.torrent <target-name>`.

 ---

 For testing this BitTorrent client, we will be downloading a Debian ISO by